HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

 $STR.count_bytes(
         < string | bsequence $data: `The examined data.` >
         [, < 'tuple-all | object-all | object-appeared | object-not-appeared | bytes-appeared | bytes-not-appeared' $mode = 'tuple-all':
-            'tuple-all' - `Return a tuple with the byte-value (0 ~ 255) as index and the frequency of every byte as value.` 'object-all' - `Return an object with the byte-value (decimal string) as key and the frequency of every byte as value.`
+            - 'tuple-all':  `Return a tuple with the byte-value (0 ~ 255) as index and the frequency of every byte as value.`
+            - 'object-all': `Return an object with the byte-value (decimal string) as key and the frequency of every byte as value.`
-            'object-appeared' - `same as 'object-all' but  only byte-values with a frequency greater than zero are listed.` 'object-not-appeared' - `same as 'object-all' but only byte-values with a frequency equal to zero are listed.` 'bytes-appeared' - `a binary sequence containing all unique bytes is returned.` 'bytes-not-appeared' - `a binary sequence containing all not used bytes is returned.`
+            - 'object-appeared': `Same as 'object-all' but  only byte-values with a frequency greater than zero are listed.`
+            - 'object-not-appeared': `Same as 'object-all' but only byte-values with a frequency equal to zero are listed.`
+            - 'bytes-appeared': `A binary sequence containing all unique bytes is returned.`
+            - 'bytes-not-appeared': `A binary sequence containing all not used bytes is returned.`
             >
         ]
 ) tuple | object | bsequence